Florida Special District Handbook Online:

 Develop and Maintain an Official Website

 To increase special district accountability, oversight, and transparency, all special districts must maintain an official website that contains specified content.
-Special districts existing on September 30, 2014 were required to comply by October 1, 2015.
 Each newly created special district must have an official website by the end of the first full fiscal year after its creation.
 Special district websites must meet the following minimum requirements as applicable:

 - Basic Requirements: